fdmsantos/terraform-aws-kinesis-firehose/README.md

 # AWS Kinesis Firehose Terraform module

-Terraform module, which creates a Kinesis Firehose Stream and others resources like Cloudwatch and IAM Role that integrate with Kinesis Firehose.
+Dynamic Terraform module, which creates a Kinesis Firehose Stream and others resources like Cloudwatch and IAM Roles that integrate with Kinesis Firehose.
+Supports all destinations and all Kinesis Firehose Features.

 ## Table of Contents